 - Wellbeing and COVID-19 Response, National Trauma Training Programme

-iheart offers a Resilience and Wellbeing Educators webinar series for teachers, senior leaders, support staff and early years practitioners.
+iheart offers training courses for teachers, senior leaders, support staff and early years practitioners.
 Participants learn to uncover their own innate capacity for wellbeing and resilience in order to manage stress, workload and challenging circumstances within the education profession.
 For more information contact email@example.com or visit iheartprinciples.

 COSLA is working with Trade Unions and Councils to promote and ensure employees have access to appropriate advice and guidance during the COVID-19 response this includes FAQs for managers and employees as well as a wellbeing page on the knowledge hub signposting to the supports available both nationally and locally.
 For more information contact Simon Cameron (Acting Chief Officer, Employers team) firstname.lastname@example.org (0131 474 9261) or visit COSLA.